LeHuman/WifiClipboard/README.md

 ## Compatibility

-Android app is built for SDK 23+, but only tested on 30
+Android app is built to support SDK 17+, but only tested on 30

 Python script / executable has only really been tested on Win10.
 However, I believe implementing the sender is easier than the receiver.